SeaHogs/tp/docs/DeveloperGuide.md

 Users can edit existing appointments by specifying the appointment index along with new time and/or duration.
 This functionality ensures that any modifications do not cause scheduling conflicts.

 Steps involved:
-- **Fetch and Modify**: The command fetches the existing appointment from the model using the provided index, then modifies the specified fields.
+- **Fetch and Modify**: The command fetches the existing appointment from the model using the provided index, and then modifies the specified fields.
 - **Conflict Check**: Before finalizing the changes, the system checks for any potential conflicts with other appointments.
 - **Commit Changes**: If no conflicts are found, the changes are committed to the model.